Answered By: Woodruff Library Reference Last Updated: Mar 20, 2019 Views: 357946

 Here's one strategy for developing a research topic once you have a broad topic in mind:

 - Background research will help you develop your topic and hone or change it in more appropriate ways.
-Though this seems like extra work, it is actually a vital, time-saving step.
 Knowing more about your topic's background can only help you develop a more effective topic, and therefore, research paper.

 - Brainstorm concepts.
-Once you think of a broad topic that interests you, try to brainstorm all of the words or concepts you can that might be related to that topic.
+Once you think of a broad topic that interests you, try to brainstorm all of the words or concepts you can that might be related to that topic (and write them down!).
 For example, if your topic is "polar bears," you might think of the following words and topics in association: ice, cubs, pollution, hunting, diet, climate change, and environmental icon.
-It may help to write this process down.

 - Develop a research question.
 Once you have come up with a broad topic and done some background research, you may want to develop a research question, or a question you're going to answer in your paper by doing more, in-depth research.

 - What's your general approach to the topic?
 Think about some general approaches that may help you further develop your topic: use a historical angle by focusing on a particular time period; a geographical angle, focusing on a particular part of the world; or a sociological angle, focusing on a particular group of people.

 - Start doing some exploratory, in-depth research.
 As you do more in-depth research, like looking for scholarly articles, books, and other sources to include in your paper, you can and probably will modify or refine your topic based on what you find.

 - Research is a dynamic process.
 Don't be afraid to discover new things and modify or refine your topic.